selsamman/proxily/README.md

 ### How does it work?

 Although you don't need to know all the details, Proxily performs its magic using ES6 proxies.  **makeObservable** creates a proxy for an object.
 Then when you use that proxy to reference further into your state object hierarchy, Proxily will replace references to deeper objects with references to a proxy.
-You entire state will end up being proxied as you reference it.
+Your entire state will end up being proxied as you reference it.

-As this happens the shape of your state is noted such that you don'e need to annotate relationships.
+As this happens the shape of your state is noted such that you don't need to annotate relationships.
 The proxies will notify any components that contain **useObserverables** when properties they reference change.
 The relationship information is used to ensure that parent components are also notified when child data changes as is the case for the immutable pattern.
 Other parts of your application outside of components may also make and observe changes to your state.

 Because of it's use of ES6, Proxily does not support Internet Explorer and requires 0.69 or higher of React-Native.
 Proxily is written in Typescript and targets ES6.
 Therefore, it is advisable to target ES6 in your applications that use ES6.
 This results in far less transpilation and makes debugging easier.